 In the XRP Ledger, paths define a way for tokens to flow through intermediary steps as part of a payment.
 Paths enable cross-currency payments by connecting sender and receiver through orders in the XRP Ledger's decentralized exchange.
 Paths also enable complex settlement of offsetting debts.

 A single Payment transaction in the XRP Ledger can use multiple paths, combining liquidity from different sources to deliver the desired amount.
 Thus, a transaction includes a path set, which is a collection of possible paths to take.
 All paths in a path set must start with the same currency, and must also end with the same currency as each other.

 Since XRP can be sent directly to any address, an XRP-to-XRP transaction does not use any paths.

 A path is made of steps that connect the sender to the receiver of the payment.
 Every step is either:

 - Rippling through another address with the same currency

-- Exchanging currency at an order book
+- Trading tokens or XRP using an order book

 In both types of steps, each intermediate address gains and loses approximately equal value: either a balance ripples from a trust line to another trust line in the same currency, or they exchange currencies according to a previously-placed order.
-In some cases, the amounts gained and lost may not be exactly equivalent, due to transfer fees, trust line quality, or rounding.
+In some cases, the amounts gained and lost may not be exactly equivalent, due to transfer fees, trust line quality settings, or rounding.

 rippled API has two methods that can be used for pathfinding.
 The ripple_path_find method does a one-time lookup of possible path sets.
 The path_find method (WebSocket only) expands on the search with follow-up responses whenever a ledger closes or the server finds a better path.